abradburne/lume/README.md

 # Lume UI

 Lume is a simple UI component library for Phoenix LiveView applications.
-It provides a set of ready-to-use components for you Phoenix LiveView applications.
+It provides a set of ready-to-use components for your Phoenix LiveView applications.

-I got fed up of reinventing the wheel every time I started a new project, and I don't want to always rely on paid UI libraries, so I decided to extract some of the components that I have created from my previous projects into a library.
+I got fed-up of reinventing the wheel every time I started a new project, and I don't want to always rely on paid UI libraries, so I decided to extract some of the components that I have created from my previous projects into a library.

 I also wanted to fit into 'Vanilla LiveView', and keep the existing CoreComponents that it provides.
-So one of the primary goal of Lume is to be lightweight, easy to use, customize, and extend.
+So one of the primary goals of Lume is to be lightweight, easy to use, customize, and extend.

-This is still in the early stages and currently only provides a handful of components, but I hope to add many more over time.
+It is still in the early stages of development and currently only provides a handful of components, but I hope to add many more over time.

 ## Features